 Official dress for FFA is as defined in the official manual (note comments below regarding shoes and pants).
-Other agricultural youth organization members must wear either black, white or green pants (NO BLUE JEANS), a white, long sleeved button up shirt with a collar.
+Other agricultural youth organization members must wear black pants (NO BLUE JEANS), a white, long sleeved button up shirt with a collar.
 Shirts must be tucked into pants.
 Pants must be on the outside of the shoe.
-Belts & Bolo/Ties are required.
+Belts & Bolos/Ties are required.
 Skirts are not recommended.
-Closed toed brown or black shoes or boots must be worn.
+Closed toed brown or black boots above the ankle must be worn.
 Athletic shoes (sneakers/tennis shoes) or boat shoes (Sperry's) are not acceptable.
 No hats may be worn.